GoogleChrome/web.dev/src/site/content/en/blog/how-we-built-designcember/index.md

 The following video shows a demo of the keyboard experience.
 Tab, enter, spacebar ,and escape keys are all used to orchestrate focus to and from the window popups and the windows.

-{% Video src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/UYNJSy92FLABrsLgz0lz.mp4" %}
+{% Video src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/UYNJSy92FLABrsLgz0lz.mp4", class="w-screenshot", autoplay="true", loop="true", muted="true" %}

 The screen reader experience has special aria attributes that bring clarity to the content.
 For example, the links for the days only say "one" or "two", but with some added ARIA, they are announced as "Day 1" and "Day 2."
 Furthermore, all the images are summarized in a single label so each window has a description.

-{% Video src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/bKYH0xxOJkwh0RTMGuAG.mp4" %}
+{% Video src="video/vS06HQ1YTsbMKSFTIPl2iogUQP73/bKYH0xxOJkwh0RTMGuAG.mp4", class="w-screenshot", autoplay="true", loop="true", muted="true" %}

 ## Astro, static first, component-driven site generator